Public Records Requests

 Within five business days of receipt of the request (day one is the first working day after the request is received), the City of Snoqualmie will do one or more of the following:

-- Make the records available for inspection or copying
+- The City will make the records available for inspection or copying.

-- Identify an Internet location where the record can be accessed.
-Requesters who cannot access the Internet may be provided hard copies or access to a City terminal to access the record
+- The City will identify an online location where the record can be accessed.
+Requesters who cannot access the Internet may be provided hard copies.

-- Provide a reasonable estimate of when records will be available
+- The City will provide a reasonable estimate of when records will be available.

-- If the requester is unclear or does not sufficiently identify the requested records, request clarification from the requester.
-Such clarification may be requested and provided by telephone, the public records officer or designee my revise the estimate of when records will be available
+- If the requester is unclear or does not sufficiently identify the requested records, the City will request clarification from the requester.
+Such clarification may be requested and provided by telephone, the public records officer or designee my revise the estimate of when records will be available.

 |Review of Requested Records||No charge|

 |5 or more pages||$0.15 per page for paper copies